-SWGR 555-O Social Work with Seminar and Field Practicum I 6 Credits groups, families, communities, and organizations.
+SWGR 555-O Social Work with Seminar and Field Practicum I 6 Credits

+The course corresponds to the foundation component of supervised social work generalist practice at the graduate level.
+It provides training experience in direct service and intensive supervision focused on the importance of acquiring generalist intervention skills with individuals, groups, families, communities, and organizations.
 It is expected that students can consolidate their education at this level based on the foundation of social work given the systemic multiplicity, diversity, equity, welfare and social justice of the client system.
 In the early stages of the course the social workers in training, within their practice scenario, should analyze, contrast and evaluate individual idiosyncrasy versus the professional role and how to harmonize them, considering the ethical and legal issues which frame their execution.
-The course encourages students to achieve mastery of the practice scenario, applying their understanding of the services' philosophies, institutional policies and procedures, intervention skills under the generalist model, evaluating the relationship of human behavior and their environment from an ecosystems perspective.
+The course encourages students to achieve mastery of the practice scenario, applying their understanding of the services' philosophies, institutional policies and procedures, applying intervention skills under the generalist model, evaluating the relationship of human behavior and their environment from an ecosystems perspective.
 In addition, the course allows for the integration of social research conducted by students in the practice scenario and in the practice seminar in social work where students attend three hours a week.
 Pre-Requisites: SWGR 504-O, SWGR 505-O, SWGR 506-O, SWGR 507-O, SWGR 510-O, SWGR 601-O, SWGR 606-O